 A whole-house humidifier can be installed on your heating system to add moisture to the warm air being distributed throughout your home, making you more comfortable.
 Higher humidity levels make it feel warmer, allowing you to be more comfortable at lower temperatures.
 Because your heater doesn’t have to work as hard, it saves energy which results in lower heating costs.

 Some will point out that humidifiers only work when your heating system is running which is only a fraction of the time.
 Variable-speed furnaces and heat pumps that operate on lower settings can improve your humidifier’s performance.
 A licensed HVAC professional can help you understand what the best options are for your home.

-Bottom line, you’ll want to take proactive measures in regards to your heating system.
+The bottom line, you’ll want to take proactive measures in regard to your heating system.
 Change your air filters regularly and have your ducts inspected and cleaned if necessary.
 Talk to your HVAC service about options for whole-house purifying systems and humidifiers.
 Be diligent about scheduling your annual furnace inspection to make sure things are running cleanly and efficiently.
 Call immediately if you suspect that your furnace is functioning improperly.

-Residents in the Chicago North Shore area have trusted GVs Heating and Cooling for all of their HVAC needs for almost 30 years.
-GV’s offers annual maintenance service to help you be proactive in finding problems early and emergency service 24 hours a day, 365 days a year.
-To learn more about improving your indoor air quality, to schedule a maintenance visit, or for questions about your HVAC system, contact the experts at GV’s Heating and Cooling.
+Residents in the Chicago North Shore area have trusted GV’S Heating and Cooling for all of their HVAC needs for almost 30 years.
+GV’S Heating and Cooling offers annual maintenance service to help you be proactive in finding problems early and emergency service 24 hours a day, 365 days a year.
+To learn more about improving your indoor air quality, to schedule a maintenance visit, or for questions about your HVAC system, contact the experts at GV’S Heating and Cooling.